 Pilgrim Baptist Church was destroyed by a fire nine years ago and has never been rebuilt, despite promises and financial pledges.
 CBS 2’s Dorothy Tucker reports.

 The IRS is open for business as tax season officially began Tuesday.
 That means you can begin filing your electronic or paper returns.

 Neil Prabhat and his associates have spent at least $500,000–just to be considered for a license.
 CBS 2’s Dorothy Tucker reports.

 Get ready to throw away your debit card.
 The new way to get cash from an ATM is with your smartphone.

-CBS 2’s Dorothy Tucker takes a closer look at the critical role the workers will play in keeping students safe.
+CBS 2’s Dorothy Tucker takes a look at the promises of the promoters and complaints from critics.

 Chicago’s very cold weather brings problems, like frozen pipes, but higher temperatures forecast for next week could bring even worse problems: messy leaks.